tzapio/tzap/README.md

 to generate code based on the users code without requiring them to manage prompts themselves? \
 Utilize Tzap embedding search."
 ```

-## What is Tzap?
-Tzap is a library that simplifies all things GPT and code.
-It provides both a CLI tool with pre-selected workflows and a toolkit to build, customize, and extend chatbot prompts in a streamlined and extensible manner.
-The library is designed to make it easy for developers to create reusable Tzap instances and combinations of Tzaps to quickly and effectively implement desired outcomes in their GPT-based applications.

 ## Notes:
 Tzap is in a beta phase.